lochsh/get-rusty/notes.md

 control.

 Rust isn't simply a memory safe version of C++.
-Rust is its own language with its own design goals and many features borrowed from functional programming.
+Rust is its own language with its own design goals, and many features borrowed from functional programming.

 To understand Rust and its design, let's move onto Rust's core principles.